UNC-Knight-Lab/ColorClassify/README.md

 2. A gradient boosting classifier will be fit to the training data.
 An optional gridsearch optimization can be run to determine the best model hyperparameters or these can be otherwise provided.
 3. Predictions with RGB values with unknown classification will be performed over a specified number of iterations.
 Averaged predictions will be deposited into the location specified by the input folder.

+For more information on this tool, we point you to the following publication:

 ### To run from terminal:
 For the image quantification, use: